Bluefin Contributor's Guide

 - Feedback addressed: Make changes if requested

-- Approval and merge: Once approved, maintainers merge
+- Approval and merge: Once approved, maintainers merge, rinse and repeat!

 During Review: